CAE Reading and Use of English Practice Test 10 Printable and PDF version

 Part 5

 31 C. Last sentence of the first paragraph mentions that the article on the same subject was read by 30 million people.
-The article and the book share the same topic and therefore many people are interested in it.
+The article and the book share the same topic, and therefore many people are interested in it.
 Answer A is not mentioned — it is the article, not the book that had been read by 30 million people.
-Answer B is not mentioned either — the series is dedicated to the idea of different approach to business, not solely to animal behaviour.
+Answer B is not mentioned either — the series is dedicated to the idea of different approaches to business, not solely to animal behaviour.
 There is no mention of Answer D at all.

 32 A. One but last sentence of paragraph two goes: “… his book is the first time anyone has laid out the science behind a management theory…”.
 The ‘science’ mentioned here is the evidence from Answer A. Answer B is wrong — even though the book is one from the series, the series is dedicated to business strategies, and only one book of the series focuses on animal behaviour.